autonlab/tad/README.md

 Starting the Python service directly
 ------------------------------------

+The python service will attempt to connect to Celery and RabbitMQ on localhost.
+In addition, the script also needs a configuration in order to access elastic search.
+For elastic search, you can create a configuration file: see config/tad.cfg.example.
-The python service will attempt to connect to the SRL server on the local host (127.0.0.1) on port 12345.
-There are no script inputs, so if you want to change these settings you'll need to modify the `tad.py` script.
+The file should be named tad.cfg and should be available in the "config" directory relative to the working directory.
+For other settings, there are no script inputs, so if you want to change these settings you'll need to modify the `tad.py` script.

-The script will need the `srl` and `srl_event_detector` packages available which can be installed with `pip install` globally or (preferably) in a virtual environment.
-In addition, `numpy`, `fisher`, and `pyhs2` are also required, all of which can also be installed via `pip`.
+The script requires some python packages: `numpy`, `fisher`, `flask`, `flask_restful`, `celery` are required, all of which can also be installed via `pip`.

 Running the service is achieved simply by

 ```
-python tad.py
+./start_worker &
+./start_service
 ```

-Note: For using flat files the data is assumed to exists in `snapshot/records.csv` relative to the working directory.
-For Hive queries, it is assumed the server is running on `localhost:10000` and the table `memex_ht_ads_clustered` is available and properly formatted.

 Starting the service using the Docker image
 -------------------------------------------